 Cancer Education Management in Underrepresented and Diverse Communities, CERT

 The Cancer Education and Management in Underrepresented and Diverse Communities Certificate, requiring 16 credit hours of coursework, is designed to train cancer researchers, health care providers, and community stakeholders to design cancer education and management implementation solutions and conduct implementation studies that either assess naturalistic variability or measure change in response to cancer management intervention in underrepresented communities.
-The CGC will also train students to identify factors, prominent in underrepresented and diverse communities, that impact application of cancer education and management innovations across multiple levels, including patient, provider, clinic, facility, organization, and often the broader community and policy environment.
-We anticipate the proposed CGC to produce capable implementation practitioners and scientists to address disparities in cancer among underrepresented communities.
-Upon completing the CGC, students will be able to:
+The CERT will also train students to identify factors, prominent in underrepresented and diverse communities, that impact application of cancer education and management innovations across multiple levels, including patient, provider, clinic, facility, organization, and often the broader community and policy environment.
+We anticipate the proposed CERT to produce capable implementation practitioners and scientists to address disparities in cancer among underrepresented communities.
+Upon completing the CERT, students will be able to:

 • Engage with underrepresented and diverse communities (URDC) to promote innovative cancer education and management interventions